SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 TS=
 (
   (
-      ("end hunger" OR "ending hunger" OR "ends hunger" OR "world hunger" OR "hunger and poverty" OR "poverty and hunger" OR "famine$"
-      OR "food insecurity"
+      ("end hunger" OR "ending hunger" OR "ends hunger" OR "world hunger" OR "hunger and poverty" OR "poverty and hunger" OR "famine$" OR "food insecurity" OR "nutritional insecurity"
       )
     NEAR/5
         (   "decreas*" OR "minimi*" OR "reduc*" OR "limit$" OR "limited" OR "limiting"